drewva32/ContextSteering/README.md

 <br>
 http://www.gameaipro.com/GameAIPro2/GameAIPro2_Chapter18_Context_Steering_Behavior-Driven_Steering_at_the_Macro_Scale.pdf
 <br>
-My implementation is an improvement upon the regular "Seek" steering behavior as it also inteligently avoids obstacles as it seeks out its prescribed target.
+My implementation is an improvement upon the regular "Seek" steering behavior as it also actively avoids obstacles as it seeks out its prescribed target.